Chart Color Schemes

 Health performance in Berry - Kangaroo Valley is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Berry-Kangaroo Valley faces significant health challenges with high prevalence of common conditions across all age groups.
-Approximately 56% (~5,327 people) have private health cover, higher than Rest of NSW's 49.3%.
+Berry Kangaroo Valley faces significant health challenges with high prevalence of common conditions across age groups.
+Approximately 56% (~5,327 people) have private health cover, compared to 49.3% in Rest of NSW.

 Frequently Asked Questions - Health